3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Challenges and Opportunities

-An increasing number of research and engineering projects have found that initialization is important in 3DGS.
-Traditional SfM initialization is not suitable for many constrained scenarios, such as sparse view settings, AIGC, and low-light reconstruction.
-Therefore, more robust initialization methods should be designed to replace random initialization in these constrained scenarios.
+{An increasing number of research and engineering projects have found that initialization is important in 3DGS.
+Traditional SfM is not suitable for constrained scenarios, such as sparse view settings, AIGC, and low-light reconstruction.
+Therefore, more robust initialization methods should be designed to replace original initialization in these scenarios.
+And Splatting also plays an important role in 3DGS, but it is rarely mentioned in existing works~\cite{franke2024trips, huang2024gs++}.
+Designing efficient parallel splatting strategies on pretrained 3DGS has the potential to impact rendering performance and efficiency. }